CharlesDupret/AlpageSentinelles/ImageImporter/README.md

 ## How to improve ?

+  - Add a year selection for the importation.
+That can allow to just import a new year.
   - Improve passing
   - Add exceptions and errors messages.
 For example if some masques are missing...
   - Improve logs to better know what is done or missing (like snow mask)